 So, you tried to upgrade to Windows 10 from Windows 8.1 with Bing on HP Stream 7.
-But things went wrong as Windows 10 didn’t worked properly, as Microsoft is yet to roll out an update compatible with Stream 7 for Windows 10.
+But things went wrong as Windows 10 didn’t work properly, as Microsoft is yet to roll out an update compatible with Stream 7 for Windows 10.
 So, the only option you have currently is to revert to Windows 8.
-But upon reverting process, many users are reporting that they’re getting error 0xc000000f and then installation halts.
-Also error 0xc000000f is very common for HP Stream 7 users and is one of the major startup issues.
+But upon the reverting process, many users are reporting that they’re getting error 0xc000000f and then installation halts.
+Also, error 0xc000000f is very common for HP Stream 7 users and is one of the major startup issues.
 So, let’s fix this issue:

 Fix Windows 10 Doesn’t Boot in HP Stream 7 with Error 0xc000000f

 There are some pre-requisite to fix error 0xc000000f:

 - Powered USB Hub

 If you don’t have a Recovery USB, you can make one by downloading recovery image from this link.
 Instructions to make recovery USB are given in the zip file from link itself.
 In brief, i can tell you that it cleans the drive to FAT 32, set it to PRIMARY and Active.
 Then you just need to copy the files and folders from the image files to USB Drive.
 Be cautious while creating this.

 Also, do not copy a generic Windows 8 or 8.1 ISO to USB drive using the Windows 7 USB/DVD tool or RUFUS.
 You must use WIMBOOT for this operation, or you’ll not get a compressed Windows and you’ll end up loosing more storage space than stock recovery.

 You can install another edition of Windows 8.1 like Pro, assuming you have it and you’re making WIMBOOT image using that as source.